computergeek1507/PB_16/PB_16v1/README.md

 # Copyright and Disclaimer
 Copyright: Scott Hanson

-This documentation describes Open Hardware and is licensed under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
+This documentation describes Open Hardware and is licensed under the CERN Open Hardware License Version 2 - Strongly Reciprocal.
 (CERN-OHL-S)

 You may redistribute and modify this documentation under the terms of the CERN OHL-S-v2 (https://ohwr.org/cern_ohl_s_v2.txt).
 This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN OHL v2-S for applicable conditions

-**Under CERN OHL-S-v2, derivative work must be publicy released as defined in subsection 3.3**
+**Under CERN OHL-S-v2, derivative work must be publicly released as defined in subsection 3.3**

 # PB 16